 The school program is approved for international students and veterans.

 Owner, Director, Woodworking Instructor, received the Certificate of Luthier from the school in 1987, then worked as a restorer at the Bearden Violin Shop in St. Louis.
 He has been Head Instructor at the school since 1991.

 Instructor of Varnish, Setup, Art Class.
-Mr. Lee graduated from VMSA in 2004, and has worked in restoration at the Peter Prier violin shop since 2002, while continuing to make instruments.
+Mr. Lee graduated from VMSA in 2004, and worked in restoration at the Peter Prier violin shop.
+He has taught at the school since 2009.

 Violin Playing Instructor.Rosalie received her Master's Degree in violin performance from BYU, and has been violin teacher at VMSA since 1998.

 School Administrator.
 Lori received her Bachelor's Degree in Integrated Marketing Communications from Abilene Christian University in 2003.
 She has been with VMSA since 2004.

 Applicants must meet the following criteria:

 - High school graduate or equivalent.
 No ACT or SAT requirements.

 Playing ability and woodworking experience are desirable but not necessary.